BudacaB/CS50x/Lecture5/Lecture5.md

 - (arrays need to be reallocated if changed) - insertion is O(n) / search is O(log n)
 - (arrays have random access - indexed)
-- (sorted arrays work with binary searcg)
+- (sorted arrays work with binary search)

 #### Linked lists